 So - if you decide hire a Pest Control company to live (cage) trap and/or seal your home or place of business - what absolute certainty do you have that the Pest Control employee won’t just let the Squirrels, mice, or rats out of the live traps just down the street from where the Squirrels etc. were caught?
 Again, this unethical practice was not the exception but the majority according to the inspector’s class.
 And if you snap trap the Squirrels, or glue trap the Squirrels, or zap trap the Squirrels – What keeps other Squirrels from following the scent trail to Your Attic?

-Eighty percent of Squirrels in Attic that are Trapped in Live (cage) Squirrel Traps and then released within two miles return will Get back to
+Eighty percent of Squirrels in the Attic that are Trapped in Live (cage) Squirrel Traps and then released within two miles return will Get back to

 your their home in the Attic.